 Let me know if you have any questions about any of the above.
 Happy to walk you through it if you’d like!

 Once signed off on all three, please do shoot me an email back to confirm.

 Notice that instead of “contract,” I do tend to refer to it as an “agreement,” which tends to feel softer.

-Furthermore, I will also say this: when I was discussing this with my Unf*ckwithable Girlfriends this morning, there seemed to be a lot of conflation of proposals and contracts, but when fully fleshed out, I want to make it clear that these are two entirely separate documents.
+Furthermore, there seems to be a lot of conflation of proposals and contracts, but when fully fleshed out, I want to make it clear that these are two entirely separate documents.
 The contract shouldn’t be the first time a client is seeing a price tag—and with twenty sections in an agreement, like mine, you risk scaring away a potential client before they’ve even gotten on board.